• Home

 • QRAMM (Quantum Readiness Assurance Maturity Model): open-source framework developed through CSNP to help organizations prepare for the post-quantum era.
 It guides enterprises in assessing cryptographic vulnerabilities, planning quantum-safe transitions, and aligning with NIST and ISO standards.
 Structured across four dimensions and five maturity levels, QRAMM includes assessment tools, implementation templates, and strategic guidance.
 Aimed at both technical and executive teams, it supports everything from asset discovery to enterprise rollout—with a public launch and toolkit expected in 2025.

-• Cryptocurrency Forecasting with (Quantum) Machine Learning: Quantum comoputing PennyLane and Torch project for QHack comparing the performance of CNN, Hybrid CNN, and a custom variational quantum algorithm.
+• Cryptocurrency Forecasting with (Quantum) Machine Learning: Quantum computing PennyLane and Torch project for QHack comparing the performance of CNN, Hybrid CNN, and a custom variational quantum algorithm.

 • Variational State Transform: Quantum computing PennyLane project training a parametrized circuit to take the ith input state to the ith output state.